 Potato leek soup is a dish with a chicken stock base flavored with herbs.
 Leeks sauteed in butter or fat are added, as are boiled chunks of potato.
 In some versions, the soup stock contains a small amount of heavy cream or crème fraiche, as well.
 This soup provides a range of nutritional benefits.

-A 200 g serving of potato leek soup -- approximately 1 cup -- contains 90 to 100 calories, according to MyFitnessPal.
-This amount may vary based on whether the soup contains cream and the ratio of soup stock-to-vegetables.
+A 200-gram serving of potato leek soup — approximately one cup — contains 80 to 180 calories, according to LIVESTRONG's food database MyPlate This amount may vary based on whether the soup contains cream, and the ratio of soup stock-to-vegetables.
 A standard size lunch contains 300 to 600 calories, so be sure to pair your soup with a sandwich or salad for a nutritious, filling lunch.

 One cup of potato leek soup contains 1.5 to 11 grams of fat.
 It may not add many grams of fat to your daily limit, which is 44 to 78 grams, ideally.
 Each serving gets 20 to 36 percent of its calories from fat.
 Try to limit consumption of fats to 20 to 35 percent of your daily calories.

 Regularly ingesting more fat than necessary for your bodily functions may result in obesity, as well as an increased risk of medical conditions such as diabetes and heart disease.
 Saturated fat is particularly dangerous; consume no more than 15 grams per day.
 A serving of potato leek soup has up to seven grams of saturated fat.

 The potatoes in potato leek soup serve as a healthy source of carbohydrates.
 Each one-cup serving contains 15 to 24 grams of this macronutrient, although the amount may vary due to the amount of potatoes in the soup.